The 4th Annual Chapel Implementers and Users Workshop

 The first day of the workshop will be presentation- and discussion-based, as in previous years—essentially, a full-day mini-conference focusing on Chapel.
 We also anticipate holding our traditional "code camp" session on the second day to support pair-programming and collaborative activites.
 In more detail:

 Mini-Conference Day: The backbone of the main day will be made up of talks submitted by members of the community describing Chapel-related research and development that they are pursuing.
 Other activities during this first day will include:

 - A pre-workshop introduction to Chapel for those new to the language

 - A "State of the Chapel Project" talk

-- A community discussion on Chapel's next steps and future
+- A community or panel discussion on Chapel's next steps and future

-For CHIUW 2016, we will be accepting paper submissions for the first time, though we will also accept talk proposals without papers as in past years.
-We anticipate that accepted papers will be awarded longer talk slots than proposals that are talks only.
+For CHIUW 2017, we will be accepting submissions in two forms: (1) full research papers and (2) talk-only extended abstracts.
+We anticipate that accepted papers will be awarded longer talk slots than their talk-only counterparts.
 Papers will be included in the IEEE IPDPS workshop proceedings which will be distributed at the conference and submitted for inclusion in the IEEE Xplore Digital Library after the conference.
+Submitted papers that are not accepted for publication at CHIUW 2017 will automatically be considered for the talk-only track.
 All talk slides and materials developed for the workshop will be archived on the CHIUW workshop website.